inducer/dagrt/leap/vm/codegen/NOTES.md

 See: `dag2ir.py`

-To prepare the DAG for code generations, it is subjected to simplifications:
+To prepare the DAG for code generations, it is subjected to
+simplifications:

 1. *Pruning of unnecessary instructions:* The DAG contains sub-DAGs for each major stage of the timestepper description.
 Only the instructions relevant to the particular stage we're generating code for are kept.

 2. *Entry and exit marker insertion:* Dummy "Entry" and "Exit" instructions get inserted into the DAG.
 These instructions serve as markers for the entry and exit points of the eventual function.

 3. *Pruning of unnecessary unconditional dependencies:* Redundant unconditional dependencies are removed (as an optimization) via transitive reduction of the DAG's unconditional edges.

 4. *Partitioning into blocks:* The DAG is partitioned into "blocks" of straight-line code, with each instruction inside the block having a single predecessor and successor.

 Stage 2: Control-flow graph generation
 --------------------------------------

 See: `dag2ir.py`

-The basic procedure is to build a control-flow subgraph corresponding to a block of code and its dependencies, starting with the block containing the "Exit" instruction.
-The following algorithm gives a description of what is done for code without "If" statements:
+To build a control-flow graph, we start with the instruction block containing the "Exit" instruction.
+The following is the procedure for blocks without "If" statements:

     Gen_Subgraph(Instruction Block without "If" statements):
-	   1. Recursively generate the subgraphs for each dependency block of the instruction block.
+        1. Recursively generate the subgraphs for each dependency of the instruction block.
-	   2. Combine the dependency subgraphs in sequential order.
+        2. Combine the code for the dependencies so that it is executed in sequential order.
-	   3. Generate a basic block containing the instructions in the instruction block and append the new basic block at the end of the generated subgraph.
+        3. Generate the code for the instructions in the block.

-"If" statements need to be handled in a different manner.
-To execute an "If" statement, the condition is evaluated before one of the conditional dependency edges is taken (thus, the first difficulty with the above algorithm is that the basic blocks corresponding to the conditional edges need to go after the generated conditional statement).
-Furthermore, the semantics of the DAG is such that after an "If" instruction is executed, each conditional dependency on the appropriate branch is executed exactly once.
-The main challenge in control flow graph generation with "If" statements is tracking of dependencies through conditional execution paths so that each dependency is indeed executed once.
+This "depth-first" strategy needs to be modified in the presence of "If" instructions.
+For an "If" instruction, the condition in the "If" instruction must be evaluted *before* its dependencies are executed.
+Furthermore, the semantics of the DAG are such that after an "If" instruction is executed, each conditional dependency on the appropriate branch is executed only once.

+The main challenge in control flow graph generation with "If" instruction is tracking of dependencies through conditional execution paths so that each dependency is indeed executed only once.

-This is solved by introducing a boolean flag variable for each instruction block which records if the instruction block has been executed.
-Before an instruction block is executed, a check is performed on the flag to determine if the block needs to be executed (as an optimization, such checks are elided if on all incoming paths the block has not been executed).
-At the end of the execution of a block of instructions, the associated block flag is set to true.
+This is solved by introducing a flag variable for each block which records if the block has been executed.
+Before a block is executed, a check is performed on the flag to determine if the block needs to be executed.
+At the end of the execution of a block of instructions, the associated block flag is set to indicate that the block has been executed.

 Stage 3: Optimization
 ---------------------